 What good is a survival garden if you have to eat everything right away?

 Come July, it’s all about the harvest — picking, eating, and stockpiling for a rainy day.
-That means food preservation and finding the best method to keep you in veggies all year long.
+That means preserving your harvest by finding the best method to keep you in veggies all year long.
 Freezing, dehydrating, dry storage, and canning all have their pros and cons.
 Understanding these methods of preservation will allow you to decide what will work best for you and your family, and it will help you prep for a bountiful July.

 If life has you running, freezing your harvest might be your best option.
 It takes far less time and initial energy than any of the other methods.
 Frozen food tends to last longer, taste better, maintain texture, and retain color and nutritional value.
 Fruits and veggies can last eight to 12 months if frozen and stored properly.
 There are two main ways to freeze a garden harvest.